 - Team A at odds of 1.71 and a point spread of -5.0

-Here is how you can best use point spread betting in basketball, according to the situation we presented above.
+Here is how you can best use point spread in basketball, according to the situation we presented above.
 You can try shopping a variety of online bookmakers looking for the best odds and go on to buy half points.
-Purchase as many of the as you can, and make sure they are not sold for more than 10 pence each.
+Purchase as many as you can, and make sure they are not sold for more than 10 pence each.

 Here is how often margins of victory occur when it comes to basketball: 3 points (5.35%), 2 points (5.58%), 9 points (5.77%), 4 points (5.95%), 6 points (6.03%), 8 points (6.03%), 7 points (6.59%), 5 points (6.63%), and other margins get 51.86%.